 Collaborative Care Models

-Effective mental health care requires a collaborative approach integrating correctional centers with external resources.
-Ideally, the correctional center could provide inmates with mental health issues with the following resources:
+Effective mental health care requires a collaborative approach that combines correctional centers with external resources.
+Ideally, the correctional center could provide patients with the following resources:

 - Mental Health Professionals.
-Partner with psychologists, psychiatrists, and social workers to provide specialized care.
+Partner with psychologists, psychiatrists, and social workers to provide specialized care, both inside the facility and after release.

 - Community Partnerships.
 Build connections with community organizations to ensure a seamless transition for inmates re-entering society.